reasonml/reasonml.github.io/docs/let-binding.md

 print_endline(message); /* Prints "bye" */
 ```

+Even though let bindings themselves are immutable, there is a way to make a let binding that acts mutable.
+Check out [Mutation](https://reasonml.github.io/docs/en/mutation) for more info.

 ## Tips & Tricks

 Since bindings are scoped through `{}`, you can create an anonymous scope around them: